itsjennaz/cs386-group1/deliverables/D2-Requirements.md

 **Alternative Flow**:

 1. The item is already in stock.
-    	a.
-The site will explain this to the user, and not track the product.
+	* The site will explain this to the user, and not track the product.

 #### Use Case 3: Receive Email Notification